davidliyutong/cloud-platform-ide/README.md

 > `alias restart-container="kill $(ps -ef|grep "/usr/bin/lib/node /usr/bin --config /root/.config/code-server/config.yaml" |grep -v grep |awk '{print $2}')"` could be added to shell profile

-> Warning: currently, this will remove every plugin installed.

 ## Reset the container

 The `home` directory will be packed copied to `/tmp/home.tar` of the container.
 During the initialization The entry script `docker-entrypoint.sh` will check the existence of `/root/.config/code-server/CONFIGURED`.
 If this file does not exist, the script will extrat the content of `/tmp/home.tar` to `/root`, which will overwrite `/root/.config`.

 To reset the container, simply perform delete `/root/.config/code-server/CONFIGURED` in the container and reboot the container.

-> Warning: currently, this will remove every plugin installed and reset password.
+> Warning: this will reset password to default

 ## Change password